Skip to Main Content

 If you think you know everything about Southern California, that it’s all beaches and theme parks, think again!
 Costa Mesa is where the real magic happens.
 Known as the City of the Arts®, this crown jewel of Orange County is all about unforgettable experiences.
-Think Broadway-calibre theater, shopping that puts Rodeo Drive to shame, and a foodie scene that boasts the only Michelin-starred restaurants in OC.
+Think Broadway-calibre theater, shopping that puts Rodeo Drive to shame, and a foodie scene that boasts Michelin-recognized dining.
 If glitz and glamor isn’t your scene, try indie creativity with hidden-gem boutiques, vintage photobooths, and quirky experiences like snake yoga.
 Read on to find out what you can do in Costa Mesa that you can’t do anywhere else.

 You can find Costa Mesa nestled between Los Angeles and San Diego, so it’s an easy drive for locals.
 If you’re further away, fly into John Wayne Airport (SNA) to beat the LAX crowds.